The-AI-Alliance/microsite-template/.github/PULL_REQUEST_TEMPLATE/docs_website_pr.md

 # [PR Template] Website or Other Documentation Changes

 > Replace the title with a more descriptive alternative.
 Delete
 > content below that doesn't apply to your PR.
-Also delete this paragraph!
+Also delete this note!

 ## Description of Changes

 Provide a brief description of the documentation or website changes:

 * What content was added/modified/removed?